 We are on the border and the sign welcomes us in all fifteen languages of former republics of Soviet Union.
 Sometimes I go for rides here in Belorussia.
 The roads are better and gasoline is cheaper.
 This country is in good relationship with Russia and isolated from the rest of the world.
 For many years Belorussia lived under authoritarian regime of their president Lukashenko.
 He is like Fidel Castro, the perpetual president, just has no beard.

 On newer maps, LAND OF THE WOLVES appears like a big gap.
 Deserted towns and villages, as well as the roads, have all been erased.

 Authorities do not want some weekend driver to appear on roads which may not be environmentally safe.

 The borderline is wide.
 The land is not worth fighting over.
 If we leave the main road and travel along the borderline, we'll pass through dead villages and never know in which country they reside.

 This is the nestling box, but no birds invite us with their singing.
-Starlings flew away long time ago.
+Starlings flew away a long time ago.